MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/assessing-network-connectivity.md

 Network evaluations can be performed by many different people and organizations depending on your size and preferences.
 The network scope of the assessment can also vary depending on where you're at in your deployment process.
 To help you get a better understanding of what it takes to perform a network assessment, we've produced a network assessment guide to help you understand the options available to you.
 This assessment will determine what steps and resources need to be added to the deployment project to enable you to successfully adopt Office 365.

-A comprehensive network assessment, like those prescribed in the [Skype Operations Framework](https://www.skypeoperationsframework.com/) will provide possible solutions to networking design challenges along with implementation details.
-Most network assessments will indicate network connectivity to Office 365 can be accommodated with [minor configuration or design changes](https://aka.ms/manageo365endpoints) to the existing network and internet egress infrastructure.
+A comprehensive network assessment will provide possible solutions to networking design challenges along with implementation details.
+Some network assessments will show that optimal network connectivity to Office 365 can be accommodated with minor configuration or design changes to the existing network and internet egress infrastructure.

 Some assessments will indicate network connectivity to Office 365 will require additional investments in networking components.
-For example, investments in WAN bandwidth or optimized routing infrastructure to support internet connectivity to Office 365.
+For example, enterprise networks that span branch offices and multiple geographic regions may require investments in SD-WAN solutions or optimized routing infrastructure to support internet connectivity to Office 365.
 Occasionally an assessment will indicate network connectivity to Office 365 is influenced by regulation or performance requirements for scenarios such as [Skype for Business Online media quality](https://support.office.com/article/Media-Quality-and-Network-Connectivity-Performance-in-Skype-for-Business-Online-5fe3e01b-34cf-44e0-b897-b0b2a83f0917).
 These additional requirements may lead to investments in internet connectivity infrastructure, routing optimization, and specialized direct connectivity.

+Some resources to help you assess your network:

+- See [Office 365 network connectivity overview](office-365-networking-overview.md) for conceptual information about Office 365 networking.
+- See [Office 365 Network Connectivity Principles](https://aka.ms/o365networkingprinciples) to understand the connectivity principles for securely managing Office 365 traffic and getting the best possible performance.
+- Sign up for [Microsoft FastTrack](https://www.microsoft.com/en-us/fasttrack) for guided assistance with Office 365 planning, design and deployment.
+- See the [Office 365 Network Onboarding tool](assessing-network-connectivity.md#the-office-365-network-onboarding-tool) section below to run basic connectivity tests that provide specific guidance about networking connectivity improvements that can be made between a given user location and Office 365.

 > [!NOTE]
 > Microsoft authorization is required to use ExpressRoute for Office 365.
 Microsoft reviews every customer request and only authorizes ExpressRoute for Office 365 usage when a customer's regulatory requirement mandates direct connectivity.
 If you have such requirements, please provide the text excerpt and web link to the regulation which you interpret to mean that direct connectivity is required in the [ExpressRoute for Office 365 Request Form](https://aka.ms/O365ERReview) to begin a Microsoft review.
 Unauthorized subscriptions trying to create route filters for Office 365 will receive an [error message](https://support.microsoft.com/kb/3181709).